Round Two: AI for Clean Energy Systems

 Round Two of the Manchester Prize: Clean Energy Systems

-The second round, which launched in December 2024, has a focus on the application of AI to speed up the UK’s adoption of Clean Energy Systems.
+The second round, launched in December 2024, asks innovators to develop solutions using the application of AI to speed up the UK’s adoption of Clean Energy Systems.

 A women with a laptop inspecting plants.